transtats/transtats/CONTRIBUTING.md

 Hi, we are really excited to see you getting started!

 Transtats server is a simple django application.
-If you have any questions on this or on what may not be covered here, feel free to discuss at `#transtats` channel on `chat.freenode.net`.
+If you have any questions on this or on what may not be covered here, feel free to discuss at `#transtats` channel on `Libera.Chat`.

 ## Table of contents